Bitcoin-of-America/bitcoin-payment-widget/README.md

 - **data-coin-type** - Coin type for payment.
 Must be one of BTC, LTC, BCH, ECH, or XRP.
 - **date-price-cents** - The price of the product or service that you're selling, in pennies.
 Set to 0 if your price is in satoshi units (crypto) instead of fiat.
-- **data-price-crypto** - The price of the product or service that you're selling in crypto units {see **Coin Specific Units** below}.
-If your price is in satoshi units (crypto) instead of fiat, set this to 0.
+- **data-product** - The product name your customer is buying.
 - **data-description** - The product or service your customer is buying.
 This is displayed to your customer in the widget.
+- **data-success** - The message displayed when the payment is succesfull.
 - **data-product-id** - Optional pass-thru value.
 - **data-invoice-id** - Optional pass-thru value.
 - **data-customer-id** - Optional pass-thru value.